 School meals are served to students under the National School Lunch and Breakfast Program and follow the nutritional guidelines prescribed by the Healthy Hunger-Free Kids Act of 2010.
 This law was designed to reduce the incidence of childhood obesity by providing healthier choices to students.
 All meals, foods and beverages are prepared and served by qualified child nutrition professionals.

 Meals Provided:

-- FREE Breakfast for all students. - FREE Afterschool Supper for all students. - FREE fruits and vegetables for K-5 students during class. - Lunch including homemade soup, full salad bar and milk - every day.
+- FREE Breakfast for all students. - FREE fruits and vegetables for K-5 students during class. - If permitted, lunch will include homemade soup, full salad bar and milk - every day.